 Yes, a J-1 visa holder is eligible for a green card.

-To obtain a green card, the alien must first file a petition I-140 with the USCIS.
+To obtain a green card, the immigrant must first file a petition I-140 with the USCIS.
 After this, it is essential to apply for an Adjustment of Status (AOS) or for an immigrant visa.
-If the alien resides in the U.S., they should use an AOS application.
-If the alien lives in a foreign country, they need to apply for an immigrant visa.
+If the immigrant resides in the U.S., they should use an AOS application.
+If the immigrant lives in a foreign country, they need to apply for an immigrant visa.

 In-order to apply for immigrant status, you can consider any one of the following options:

 - Family based immigration: A petition can be filed by your relatives who are U.S citizens or permanent residents of the U.S.